tableau/extension-filter-bookmarks/README.md

 ## Installing the Extension

-Download the Revert Filters [manifest file](https://tableau.github.io/extension-filter-bookmarks/FilterBookmarks.trex).
+Download the Filter Bookmarks [manifest file](https://tableau.github.io/extension-filter-bookmarks/FilterBookmarks.trex).

 # Using the Extension
 1. Set your dashboard filters they way you want to be able to revert to.